NEO Planner V4.5

 NEO Planner ensures that at least the

-specified number of images are used in the planning list, regardless of whether they are
+specified number of images are used in the planning list,

 actually needed for a measurement or not.